-In YR achievements and areas of concern are recorded on pupil tracking sheets (see Appendix).
-Y1 to Y6 pupils are assessed using targets from Jonathan Bond's Assessment Kit and these are annotated regularly.
-Pupils in Y2 and Y6 currently have annotated copies of the interim assessment framework document inside their writing books.
+Y1 to Y6 pupils are assessed using targets from Jonathan Bond's Assessment Kit and their ability to spell high frequency words is tracked until they can spell them all.
+Pupils in Y6 currently have annotated copies of the interim assessment framework document inside their writing books.

-Children are assessed during and at the end of each phase during the Letters and Sounds programme before moving onto the next phase.
 At the end of Year 1, all children will take the Phonics Screening Check as part of the government statutory requirements.
-Those who do not meet the required standard will receive additional support in Year 2 (for example, through the Rapid Phonics programme) and will have their progress closely monitored by their class teacher, Head teacher and English subject leader.
+Those who do not meet the required standard will continue to receive additional support in Year 2 (for example, the three ELS interventions) and will have their progress closely monitored by their class teacher and English subject leader.

-Twice yearly, staff carry out the SWST (Single Word Spelling Test) to provide the children's spelling ages and to measure progress.
+Twice yearly, staff carry out the SWST (Single Word Spelling Test) at KS2 to provide the children's spelling ages and to measure progress.